mlochbaum/BQN/tutorial/expression.md

 ## 2-modifiers

 Made it to the last role, the 2-modifier (if you think something's been skipped, you're free to call subjects 0-modifiers.
 They don't modify anything.
 Just not when other people can hear you).
-To introduce them we'll use Atop `∘`, which works a lot like mathematical composition, except that it's extended to use one or two arguments.
-These arguments are passed to the function on the right, and the result is passed to the function on the left.
+To introduce them we'll use Atop `∘`, which composes two functions as in mathematics.
+The resulting function allows one or two arguments like any BQN function: these are all passed to the function on the right, and the result of that application is passed to the function on the left.
 So the function on the left is only ever called with one argument.

         3 ×˜∘+ 4  # Square of 3 plus 4
         -∘(×˜) 5  # Negative square of 5